CDCgov/dynode-web/docs/index.md

 - Vaccine efficacy
   - $\mathrm{VE}_S$: efficacy against infection (i.e., being infected)
   - $\mathrm{VE}_I$: efficacy against transmission given infection
-  - $\mathrm{VE}_P$: efficacy against hospitalization given infection.
-(Vaccines are assumed to have no additional protection against death given hospitalization.)
+  - $\mathrm{VE}_P$: efficacy against symptoms given infection.
+(Vaccines are assumed to have no additional protection against hospitalization given symptoms or death given hospitalization.)
 - Antiviral efficacy
-  - $\mathrm{AE}_I$: antiviral efficacy against transmission given infected
+  - $\mathrm{AE}_I$: antiviral effectiveness against transmission given infected.
+Note that this is the *effectiveness*.
+Upon exposure, if a person is flagged as receiving outpatient antivirals, they instantaneously get a reduction in transmission, so this reduction needs to account for the interaction between delays from infection to symptom onset to taking antivirals, versus the infectivity profile.
+E.g., an antiviral might be very effective against transmission if given immediately upon exposure, but less effective if given after a delay of a week, and it's the latter, lower quantity that we're using here.
   - $\mathrm{AE}_P$: antiviral efficacy against progression.
-Efficacy against hospitalization given symptoms is assumed equal to efficacy against death given hospitalization.
+Efficacy against hospitalization given symptoms is assumed equal to efficacy against death given hospitalization, and individuals can "double dip" if they get antivirals twice.
   - In the model, antivirals are presumed not given before exposure, so $\mathrm{AE}_S$ is undefined.
 - Antiviral usage
   - $A_\mathrm{op}$: proportion of symptomatic but not (yet) hospitalized people who receive antivirals.
 This probability is a combination of seeking care, being diagnosed, getting an antiviral prescribed, and adhering to the regimen. ("op" is for "outpatient.)